du33169/TabsTray/README.md

 - [x] Option page -> Tray Page Mode Option ( tab, popup)
 - [x] Expand Button for popup to switch to a single tab (auto hide on tab mode)
 - [x] a switch to expand-fold thumbnail
-- [ ] primary color bordered active tab, for popup and in-page mode
+- [x] primary color bordered active tab
 - [x] Browser native style
 - [ ] Drag and Drop to move tabs (sortable-js)
 - [ ] New (and default) Tray Page Mode Option: In-page, like a drawer, slide animated from the bottom